aldunnaeyonus/EighteenApp/readme.txt

 #TODO
  - When a friend or self gallery is expired find means to remove `user.Gallery.Friend.Feed.${props.route.params.pin}` and `user.Member.Join.Feed.${pin}`,
- - find a way to identify isPro is still active.

  - SERVER NOTIFICATIONS on start and end.
  - on 30th day send media to email and archive.